The answer is… it depends on your style!

 When preparing to exchange wedding vows, brides often leave their left hand bare to make sliding on the wedding band easier during the ceremony.
 The engagement ring is typically worn on the right hand and moved back to the left hand after the ceremony.

-Some brides, however, have an engagement ring that has been designed to pair with multiple rings.
-Many solitaire diamond rings can be paired with a wedding band as well as with other sentimental rings—like a promise ring.
+Some brides, however, choose an engagement ring that has been designed to pair with multiple rings.
+Many solitaire diamond engagement rings can be paired with a wedding band as well as with other sentimental rings—like a promise ring.
 How a bride wears her ring may depend on the design and style of her engagement ring.

 As a marriage turns into years together, sometimes the engagement ring is kept tucked away for safekeeping.
 Many women choose to wear only their wedding band for a simple styling.
 Others move their engagement ring to their right hand for certain occasions and stack other rings atop their wedding band.